tomthetrainerDB/delta_clone_images/README.md

 To include in a notebook use md-sandbox and wrap the svg in a <div> tag I remove the doctype and start with the <svg> tag

+Let me know if you have any questions